mjwhodur/javascript-dla-kotow/README.md

 - [Wywołania zwrotne](#callbacks)
 - [Polecana lektura](#recommended-reading)

-## Don't be a scaredy-cat
+## Nie bądź boj-kotem

 <span class="right">![cat](images/yarnify.png)</span>

-You will always land on your feet &mdash; even when programming!
+Koty zawsze spadają na cztery łapy &mdash; nawet, gdy programują!
 Unlike [pawing over a glass of water](images/dealwithit.gif) on your laptop, _nothing_ in these tutorials will damage your computer in any way, even if you mistype a command or click the wrong button.
 Like cats, computer programmers make mistakes all time: misspelling things, forgetting quotes or brackets, and being forgetful of how basic functions (and yarn, lasers) work.
 Programmers care more about making it work _eventually_ rather than trying to make it work the very first time.
 The best way to learn is by making mistakes!

 So don't be a scaredy-cat!
 The absolute worst thing that will happen is that you might have to refresh this page in your web browser if you get stuck.
 Don't worry though, this will happen very rarely.